TRAINING

-Join us to hear from Matthew Desmond, PhD, Pulitzer Prize-winner, New Your Times Bestselling author and Princeton professor.
+Join us to hear from Matthew Desmond, PhD, Pulitzer Prize-winner, New York Times Bestselling author and Princeton professor.
 He'll share powerful stories about housing and poverty in America to start the conversation about how we can impact these topics in our own communities.
 There is no cost to attend, and training is online via Zoom.
 View flyer.

 Thursday, April 17 from 9-10 AM CST